mgarciam/swift-style-guide/README.md

 _Rationale:_ Value types are simpler, easier to reason about, and behave as expected with the `let` keyword.

-#### Make classes `final` by default

-Classes should start as `final`, and only be changed to allow subclassing if a valid need for inheritance has been identified.
-Even in that case, as many definitions as possible _within_ the class should be `final` as well, following the same rules.

-_Rationale:_ Composition is usually preferable to inheritance, and opting _in_ to inheritance hopefully means that more thought will be put into the decision.

 #### Omit type parameters where possible

 Methods of parameterized types can omit type parameters on the receiving type when they’re identical to the receiver’s.
 For example: